 Preliminary Conclusions

-As described more fully in Section 2, above, the EPDP team has reached preliminary agreement on the addition of a definition of “IGO Complainant” to the current Rules applicable to the UDRP and URS, which is intended to clarify how an IGO may demonstrate that it has the requisite rights to proceed against a registrant in the absence of a trademark.
+As described more fully in Section 2, above, the EPDP team has reached preliminary agreement on the addition of a definition of “IGO Complainant” to the current Rules applicable to the UDRP and URS, which is intended to clarify how an IGO may demonstrate rights to proceed against a registrant in the absence of a (registered) trademark.
 The EPDP team has also preliminarily agreed that providing for voluntary arbitration within the overall framework of the UDRP [and URS] is an appropriate approach toward resolving the issue of how to recognize an IGO’s jurisdictional immunity, provided that a registrant’s right to choose to go to court is also preserved.

-However, the EPDP team has not reached agreement on the following specific questions: (2) whether a registrant should continue to be able to agree to voluntary arbitration after a court has declined jurisdiction over the registrant’s case in consequence of an IGO’s immunity from the jurisdiction of that court; and (3) what the applicable substantive law should be where the parties have agreed to proceed to arbitration.
+However, the EPDP team has not reached agreement on the following specific questions: (1) whether a registrant should continue to be able to agree to voluntary arbitration after a court has declined to hear the case in consequence of the application of an IGO’s immunity; and (2) what the applicable substantive law should be where the parties have agreed to proceed to arbitration.

 Next Steps